rainawan/BruinDictionary/README.md

 # Bruin Dictionary
 /bɹuːɪn dɪkʃənɛɹi/

-CS 35L: Software Construction Winter 2024 Project Professor Eggert
+CS 35L: Software Construction Winter 2024 Project <br> Professor Eggert

 Bruin Dictionary is a crowdsourced online dictionary for UCLA students and alumni, defining the many acronyms, slang words, and time-honored traditions associated with being a Bruin.
 Inspired by the functionality of Urban Dictionary, users can use Bruin Dictionary to search and contribute definitions.